SidjHM/SidjHM.github.io/_posts/2025-01-09-Lab-3-Individual-Datasets.md

 ### **Limitations of your analysis and the dataset?**

+The dataset lacks advanced metrics that would allow a deeper analysis of the underlying factors influencing auction bids.
+For instance, it does not provide situational data, such as the conditions under which runs were scored or how effective players were during the final overs of a game.
+These insights could be crucial in understanding the context behind the numbers and their impact on auction bids.
+Additionally, my current understanding of statistical methods limits my ability to employ advanced techniques to quantify the relationship between the available statistics and a player's winning bid.
+This restricts the depth and precision of the analysis.

 ## **What conclusions can you draw about this dataset?
 What is your supporting evidence?**

+The analysis of the dataset suggests that the statistics used—Runs, Average, Wickets, and Strike Rate—do not provide a clear indication of what impacts the winning bid of a player in the auction.
+This implies that factors beyond numerical performance metrics, such as team requirements, player popularity, and subjective evaluations, play a significant role in determining a player's value.
+The lack of significant results from these statistics highlights the complexity of the auction process, where qualitative factors may outweigh quantitative ones.